 Now I simply bind a hotkey to call this program, and it will exchange the URL from my X clipboard with a shortened version.

-Convert 0x53 to binary, quick! – Now you start to think: In
+to binary, quick! – Now you start to think: In

-which language could you implement a dec2bin function within a few
+which language could you implement a dec2bin

 seconds?
 Or just do it with pen and paper, old school?

-But wait, there's poor man's dec2bin!
+But wait, there's poor man's dec2bin

 $ echo -n "\x53" | xxd -b